hartwigmedical/hmftools/isofox/README.md

 ### Summary

+Generated file: sample_id.isf.summary.csv

 Field | Description
 ---|---
 Version | Version number
-TotalFragments | Count of total fragments (currently ISOFOX only counts genic fragments) DuplicateFragments | Count of fragments marked as duplicates SplicedFragmentPerc | % of total fragments supporting 1 or more known transcripts UnsplicedFragmentPerc | % of total fragments not containing a splice junction and not supporting any known transcript
+TotalFragments | Count of total fragments (currently Isofox only counts genic fragments) DuplicateFragments | Count of fragments marked as duplicates SplicedFragmentPerc | % of total fragments supporting 1 or more known transcripts UnsplicedFragmentPerc | % of total fragments not containing a splice junction and not supporting any known transcript